dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Beaky Accessory.md

 An odd mask made of a weathered material with a slender beak-like nose.
 Some believe it can protect the wearer from foul miasmas.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Beaky Accessory

 Sorting priority: 16100

-Item uid: Beaky Accessory

 # shops selling Beaky: